prediktech/smarti-docs/docs/jobs/create-account.md

 > Microsoft IE is not supported!

 ## Prerequisites
-- url to you SMART! instance (e.g., https://smarti.prediktech.com)
+- url to your SMART! instance (e.g., https://smarti.prediktech.com)
-- notified which email account as been added to the system.
+- notified which email account has been added to the system.

 ## Process
 1. Navigate to your organisation's instance of SMART!.